 Here is the list of some of the matrices that facilitate data analytics of user data available to the gaming industry:

-Time Metrics – This metrics depicts the average daily time spent by users, the count of users per day/week, the churn out ratio per week/month, etc.
+- Time Metrics – This metrics depicts the average daily time spent by users, the count of users per day/week, churn out ratio per week/month, etc.